marcoslima/ReedSolomon/README.md

 TODO

 ## How to use it
-First include the main header file of the library:
+Include the main header file of the library in your project:
 ```cpp
 #include "ReedSolomon.hpp"
 ```